Keep updated with phanganist.com by following our Facebook page.

 You'll be much more comfortable if you go early or late in the day since you'll escape the mid-day heat and humidity.

-If you want to save time and your legs! on the climb up, you may stop at various viewpoints along the route that nevertheless provide spectacular views of Koh Wua Talap's beach and the rest of the archipelago's islands.
+Suppose you want to save time and your legs!
+On the climb up, you may stop at various viewpoints along the route that provide spectacular views of Koh Wua Talap's beach and the rest of the archipelago's islands.

 On most day trips, you may pick between seeing the viewpoint or going to the cave.

 Ko Mae Ko, which means "mother island," is an island with an emerald saltwater lake named Thale Nai that is linked to the sea via underwater tunnels.
-A 20-minute walk from a local beach leads to a spectacular view of the lake.
-Limestone cliffs surround the lake on all sides and it is one of the most spectacular parts of Ang Thong.
+A 20-minute walk from a local beach leads to a spectacular lake view.
+Limestone cliffs surround the lake, one of the most stunning parts of Ang Thong.
 There are a few white beaches on the island also to enjoy.